aureliojargas/clitest/README.md

 $
 ```

-## Test Documents
+## Testable Documentation

-Ever wanted to test the command line instructions you give in the
-`INSTALL.txt` or `README.md` files for your projects?
-Now you can!

-clitest can also extract and run command lines from technical documents.
+Clitest can also **extract and run command lines from documentation**,
+such as Markdown files.
+This very `README.md` file you are now reading
+is testable with `clitest README.md`.
+All the command lines inside it
+will be run and checked.

+No more malfunctioning shell commands in your READMEs, you can have
+testable documentation.

-Given the following Markdown sample document, which uses tabs to mark
+Given the following Markdown sample document:
-code blocks:

 ♦ [examples/cut.md][7]